-There is an additional cost of $213.00 (subject to change) for the Nursing Assistant Competency Exam, offered through Continuing Education and Customized Training.
-This is payable in two separate payments as follows:
+There is an additional cost of $240.00 (subject to change) for the Nursing Assistant Competency Exam, offered by the Continuing Education and Customized Training at Century College.
+The testing company in use is Headmaster.

 To register for the Nursing Assistant Competency Exam, search for the course “Nursing Assistant Competency Exam” or call 651-779-3341.

 Go to CNA Information for course requirements and directions to course locations.
 Please note courses are held at various long-term care facilities in the Metro area.
 Locations are noted on the course listings.

 Credit: If you have specific questions about the credit course offerings (HSCI 1001), please contact an Academic Advisor/Counselor at 651-779-3285.